 WNBA Champion, WNBA Finals MVP, Two-Time WNBA MVP and Two-Time Olympic Gold Medalist CANDACE PARKER is known for her legendary career in basketball, but the truth is, she’s just getting started in the spotlight.
 One of the most decorated women’s basketball players of all time and solidified in her spot as one of the most influential athletes of this generation, Parker continues her legacy as a basketball superstar while supplementing her career with time as a broadcaster.
 She is the lone female sports analyst and commentator for Turner and also co-hosts the Ledlow & Parker Podcast.
 Parker recently signed with her hometown team Chicago Sky after thirteen seasons with the Los Angeles Sparks.
 In her talks, she not only touches on her legendary career that is still ongoing, but also discusses the Black Lives Matter movement, women’s rights, voter’s rights, and breaking glass ceilings as a Black woman.

 As one of the most decorated women’s basketball players of all-time and a two-time Olympic Gold Medalist, Candace Parker has already solidified herself as one of the most influential athletes of this generation.
 Both on and off the court, Parker has continued to build a legacy that she hopes will inspire others to break through glass-ceilings as she has.
 Off the court, she serves as the lone female sports analyst and commentator for Turner and also co-hosts the Ledlow & Parker Podcast.
+In July 2021, she became the first female athlete to ever grace the cover of NBA 2K.
+She will serve as an in-studio analyst live in Tokyo with NBCUniversal for Men’s Basketball at the 2021 Olympic Games.

 In 2008, Parker was selected as the No.1 overall pick in the WNBA Draft by the Los Angeles Sparks, following a champion career at Tennessee where she led the Lady Vols to consecutive NCAA championships in 2007 and 2008.
 Parker was the first female player to dunk twice in the same NCAA Tournament game when she did so in her redshirt freshman year.
 Parker went on to become the first player to earn WNBA MVP and Rookie of the Year honors in the same season and was named Finals MVP after leading the Sparks to the 2016 WNBA title.
 She played for the Los Angeles Sparks for thirteen seasons before signing with her hometown, Chicago Sky.